The 12th date of December holds an important position for the Kenyans, as it marks two special events in the history of Kenya:

 The presence of vendors and workers from Persia and Asia also added to the advancement of a unique culture along coastal territories, which survives to the present day.

-Kenya Under Arab and Portuguese Rule (Kenya Before The British Rule)
+Kenya Under Arab and Portuguese Rule

 In 1498, the landing of the Portuguese explorer Vasco da Gama in Mombasa posed a serious threat to the Arab domination of the East African coast.
 The Portuguese, after at first being driven off by Arab resistance, in the end, took control of the coastal zones and held them as a colonial asset for the following two centuries from 1498-1698.